alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 **MS:** Fantastic set of work.
 Thank you for carefully leading these.
 ### Upcoming event updates
-- frictionless data: 28 April (all set - really excited to see if there are ways of bringing in frictionless expertise to the project)
+- frictionless data: 28 April (all set - really excited to see if there are ways of bringing in frictionless expertise to the project) - **MS:** All the best!
+This is exciting!
 - fireside chat: 29 April (need to send some planning docs to LW - but should be all set to go) - **MS:** Amazing!
 Looking forward to the discussions.
 - newcastle: 9 may (postponed to September)
 - talk @ ssi: 19 may (sent recording, just waiting on planning)